nielspeter/aish/README.md

 ### Coding Assistance

-Request a Rust project to fetch stock prices, and AIsh will:
+Request a Java project to fetch stock prices, and AIsh will:
 1. Check if Java is installed (installing it if necessary).
 2. Create the project files.
 3. Write and execute the code.